 Your ASUS router settings should not change after the update.
 If new sections appear in the router menu (unlikely) you should check out those pages one by one and see if there’s anything important or interesting to configure.

-How to Update your Wireless Router Firmware Using the ASUS Router Mobile App
+How to Update Router Firmware Using the ASUS Router Mobile App

 Some router manufacturers and models offer a mobile app for management.
 My ASUS ZenWiFi AX XT8 mesh system is compatible with the ASUS Router mobile app.
-Here’s how to perform a firmware update using your smartphone.
+Here’s how to perform an ASUS firmware update using your smartphone.